RichardAH/browservm.js/README.md

+# Disclaimer
+BrowserVM's emulation engine is based on QEMU.

+The following points clarify the QEMU licenses.
+QEMU as a whole is released under the GNU General Public License, version 2.
+Parts of QEMU have specific licenses which are compatible with the GNU General Public License, version 2.
+Hence each source file contains its own licensing information.
+Source files with no licensing information are released under the GNU General Public License, version 2 or (at your option) any later version.
+As of July 2013, contributions under version 2 of the GNU General Public License (and no later version) are only accepted for the following files or directories: bsd-user/, linux-user/, hw/misc/vfio.c, hw/xen/xen_pt*.
+The Tiny Code Generator (TCG) is released under the BSD license (see license headers in files).
+QEMU is a trademark of Fabrice Bellard.

 # Browservm.js
 BrowserVM is an efficient X86-64 full-system emulator running in browsers.
 It emulates commonly-used hardware such as
 1. Console